SelfCareMap

 What Happens Inside a Float Tank

 Many people describe floating as meditation on a biological level.
 Your mind naturally quiets when external input disappears, making it accessible even for those who struggle with traditional meditation.
+Without the distractions of light, sound, and touch, you are forced to turn inward, which can lead to profound psychological insights and a sense of deep peace.

 What to Expect During Your First Float